MDI vs Insulin Pumps in Type 2 Diabetes

 Insulin Pump Therapy

 Insulin pumps inject insulin on a continuous basis.
 The primary benefit of using these devices is the option of adjusting insulin dosages into small increments throughout the day and night, as opposed to one full dose.
-This precision is useful for those who are seeking ways to fine-tune their glucose management.
-Insulin pumps have been around since the 1970s and in recent years, have advanced greatly with now insulin-dependent Type 2s being able to wear insulin pumps such as the tubeless pumps Omnipod System, pictured below.
-Contrary to what most may believe, people with Type 2 diabetes wear insulin pumps instead of primarily relying on injections.
-Read below to see the pros and cons of insulin pump therapy.
+This precision is useful for those who are seeking ways to fine-tune their blood glucose management.
+Insulin pumps have been around since the 1970s and in recent years, have advanced greatly with now insulin-dependent type 2s being able to wear insulin pumps such as the tubeless pumps Omnipod System, pictured below.
+Contrary to what most may believe, people with type 2 diabetes wear insulin pumps instead of primarily relying on injections.

-- Insulin pumps can be worn for 2-3 days at a time.
+- Insulin pumps can be worn for two-to-three days at a time.

 - Makes carb counting for insulin doses easier.
 Based on your insulin to carb ratio, your insulin pump can automatically calculate how much insulin you should take based on the number of carbs from your meal.